jarbus/jarbus.github.io/content/blog/Write-Latex-Without-Latex.md

 * Referencing labels doesn't work well (Supposedly the pandoc-crossref filter fixes this but I couldn't get it to work)
 * Don't even bother with complex page layouts or precise figure placements

-This might be a deal breaker for some, but for others who are writing lots of documents (such as students), this may not be a big deal.
+This might be a deal breaker for some, but for others who are writing lots of documents (such as students), this may not be.
 Now for the benefits:

 * Produce a document with Markdown that looks like it was written in LaTeX
 * Use LaTeX math notation in Markdown